-In accordance with ASC Topic 350-40, "Software - internal use software," the Company capitalizes eligible costs, including salaries and staff benefits, share-based compensation expenses, traveling expenses incurred by relevant employees, and other relevant costs of developing internal-use software that are incurred in the application development stage when developing or obtaining software for internal use.
-The Company begins the amortization of those costs when the products become commercially viable.
+In accordance with ASC 350-40, "Software - internal use software," the Company capitalizes eligible costs, including salaries and staff benefits, sharebased compensation expense, travel expenses incurred by relevant employees, and other relevant costs of developing internal-use software that are incurred in the application development stage when developing or obtaining software for internal use.
+Once the software developed for internal use is ready for its intended use, it is amortized on a straight-line basis over its useful life.